Email: contact@souliology.com

 By the end of the retreat, you’ll leave with a clearer understanding of your inner system, a deeper sense of relational self-trust, and an embodied experience of what it feels like to connect without fawning, people-pleasing, or abandoning yourself.
 Most of all, you’ll walk away with grounded hope—because once you see your relational patterns through the eyes of compassion, you finally have the power to transform them, and that just might make your body ripe for miracles.

-IMPORTANT: If you're new to IFS and you secure your spot by March 1st, you'll receive as a free bonus Lissa's online program IFS For Self-Healing, which will get you up to speed on what you need to know in order to participate fully in this retreat, as long as you complete it before attending.
+IMPORTANT: If you're new to IFS and you secure your spot by May 1st, you'll receive as a free bonus Lissa's online program IFS For Self-Healing, which will get you up to speed on what you need to know in order to participate fully in this retreat.

 Where you will be staying....